weideng1/zdm-scenario-katapod/intro.md

               </li>
               <li>
                 <strong>Phase 2:</strong>
-                Migrate existing data using Cassandra Data Migrator and/or DSBulk Migrator.
+                Migrate existing data using the AstraDB Sideloader.
 Validate that the migrated data is correct, while continuing to perform dual writes.
               </li>
               <li>
                 <strong>Phase 3:</strong>